Sep 11, 2011

 I remember going to work the next few days.
 The lack of planes into and out of Logan Airport created an eerie silence in the usually bustling city.
 The sound of planes overhead is one of those things you tune out but really notice when it's missing.

 A year later I was married and honeymooning in Walt Disney World.
 With the first anniversary coming up, there was fear of another possible attack, even at the Happiest Place on Earth.
-At the time of the first attack, a message was broadcast in all the parks from the President and there was a moment of silence for the fallen.
+At the time of the first attack, a message was broadcast in all the parks from President Obama and there was a moment of silence at 8:50am for the fallen.
 It was definitely something unusual to experience while at Disney.
 A lot of people in the parks that day were wearing red, white and blue in honor of those that were lost and fighting for our country.